Asset Management One Co. Ltd. Sells 5,324 Shares of PayPal Holdings, Inc. (NASDAQ:PYPL)

 Asset Management One Co.
-Ltd. trimmed its holdings in PayPal Holdings, Inc. (NASDAQ:PYPL – Free Report) by 1.0% during the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 537,118 shares of the credit services provider’s stock after selling 5,324 shares during the period.
+Ltd. lessened its holdings in PayPal Holdings, Inc. (NASDAQ:PYPL – Free Report) by 1.0% in the third quarter, according to the company in its most recent Form 13F filing with the SEC.
+The firm owned 537,118 shares of the credit services provider’s stock after selling 5,324 shares during the quarter.
 Asset Management One Co.
-Ltd.’s holdings in PayPal were worth $31,400,000 as of its most recent filing with the Securities & Exchange Commission.
+Ltd.’s holdings in PayPal were worth $31,400,000 as of its most recent SEC filing.

-Other large investors have also made changes to their positions in the company.
-Czech National Bank lifted its position in shares of PayPal by 45.3% in the third quarter.
-Czech National Bank now owns 191,915 shares of the credit services provider’s stock worth $11,219,000 after buying an additional 59,797 shares in the last quarter.
-WASHINGTON TRUST Co lifted its position in shares of PayPal by 1.3% in the third quarter.
-WASHINGTON TRUST Co now owns 249,999 shares of the credit services provider’s stock worth $14,615,000 after buying an additional 3,162 shares in the last quarter.
-Arcataur Capital Management LLC lifted its position in shares of PayPal by 6.8% in the third quarter.
-Arcataur Capital Management LLC now owns 6,869 shares of the credit services provider’s stock worth $402,000 after buying an additional 440 shares in the last quarter.
-Demars Financial Group LLC purchased a new stake in shares of PayPal in the third quarter worth about $285,000.
-Finally, SS&H Financial Advisors Inc. purchased a new stake in shares of PayPal in the third quarter worth about $256,000.
-68.42% of the stock is currently owned by hedge funds and other institutional investors.
+Several other institutional investors and hedge funds have also modified their holdings of the business.
+Mirae Asset Global Investments Co.
+Ltd. raised its holdings in PayPal by 12.5% in the 1st quarter.
+Mirae Asset Global Investments Co.
+Ltd. now owns 1,246,996 shares of the credit services provider’s stock valued at $144,215,000 after acquiring an additional 138,875 shares in the last quarter.
+Dakota Wealth Management increased its position in shares of PayPal by 8.6% in the first quarter.
+Dakota Wealth Management now owns 4,894 shares of the credit services provider’s stock worth $566,000 after purchasing an additional 387 shares during the period.
+Empirical Financial Services LLC d.b.a.
+Empirical Wealth Management raised its stake in PayPal by 15.4% in the first quarter.
+Empirical Financial Services LLC d.b.a.
+Empirical Wealth Management now owns 6,860 shares of the credit services provider’s stock valued at $793,000 after purchasing an additional 918 shares in the last quarter.
+Covestor Ltd lifted its position in PayPal by 136.1% during the first quarter.
+Covestor Ltd now owns 1,334 shares of the credit services provider’s stock worth $154,000 after purchasing an additional 769 shares during the period.
+Finally, Donaldson Capital Management LLC grew its stake in PayPal by 5.3% during the first quarter.
+Donaldson Capital Management LLC now owns 3,095 shares of the credit services provider’s stock worth $358,000 after buying an additional 155 shares in the last quarter.
+68.42% of the stock is currently owned by institutional investors and hedge funds.

 Insider Activity

-In other news, EVP Peggy Alford sold 15,000 shares of the stock in a transaction on Monday, November 27th.
-The stock was sold at an average price of $56.76, for a total transaction of $851,400.00.
-Following the completion of the sale, the executive vice president now owns 40,601 shares in the company, valued at approximately $2,304,512.76.
-The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-In related news, insider Jonathan Auerbach sold 64,957 shares of the company’s stock in a transaction on Tuesday, November 21st.
-The stock was sold at an average price of $55.58, for a total value of $3,610,310.06.
-Following the transaction, the insider now directly owns 79,051 shares of the company’s stock, valued at approximately $4,393,654.58.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, EVP Peggy Alford sold 15,000 shares of the company’s stock in a transaction on Monday, November 27th.
-The shares were sold at an average price of $56.76, for a total value of $851,400.00.
-Following the completion of the transaction, the executive vice president now directly owns 40,601 shares in the company, valued at $2,304,512.76.
+In other PayPal news, insider Jonathan Auerbach sold 64,957 shares of the stock in a transaction dated Tuesday, November 21st.
+The shares were sold at an average price of $55.58, for a total value of $3,610,310.06.
+Following the completion of the sale, the insider now owns 79,051 shares in the company, valued at approximately $4,393,654.58.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.
+In related news, insider Jonathan Auerbach sold 64,957 shares of the firm’s stock in a transaction dated Tuesday, November 21st.
+The shares were sold at an average price of $55.58, for a total transaction of $3,610,310.06.
+Following the completion of the sale, the insider now owns 79,051 shares in the company, valued at $4,393,654.58.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, EVP Peggy Alford sold 15,000 shares of the stock in a transaction that occurred on Monday, November 27th.
+The shares were sold at an average price of $56.76, for a total transaction of $851,400.00.
+Following the transaction, the executive vice president now directly owns 40,601 shares of the company’s stock, valued at $2,304,512.76.
 The disclosure for this sale can be found here.
-Company insiders own 0.14% of the company’s stock.
+0.14% of the stock is currently owned by corporate insiders.

-PYPL has been the topic of a number of research analyst reports.
-UBS Group reiterated a “neutral” rating and issued a $63.00 target price on shares of PayPal in a research report on Friday, October 20th.
-The Goldman Sachs Group reduced their price objective on PayPal from $89.00 to $80.00 and set a “buy” rating on the stock in a research note on Thursday, November 2nd.
-JPMorgan Chase & Co. reduced their price objective on PayPal from $100.00 to $80.00 and set an “overweight” rating on the stock in a research note on Thursday, November 2nd.
-Truist Financial reduced their price objective on PayPal from $70.00 to $65.00 and set a “buy” rating on the stock in a research note on Friday, November 3rd.
-Finally, William Blair reissued an “outperform” rating on shares of PayPal in a research note on Thursday, November 2nd.
-One equities research analyst has rated the stock with a sell rating, sixteen have given a hold rating and nineteen have assigned a buy rating to the company’s stock.
-According to MarketBeat, the company currently has an average rating of “Moderate Buy” and a consensus price target of $76.16.
+PYPL has been the subject of a number of recent analyst reports.
+TD Cowen assumed coverage on shares of PayPal in a report on Friday, October 6th.
+They set a “market perform” rating and a $66.00 price target for the company.
+Bank of America cut PayPal from a “buy” rating to a “neutral” rating and cut their target price for the stock from $77.00 to $66.00 in a research note on Wednesday, December 6th.
+Wells Fargo & Company began coverage on PayPal in a research note on Tuesday, October 31st.
+They issued an “equal weight” rating and a $55.00 price target on the stock.
+Jefferies Financial Group reduced their price objective on PayPal from $65.00 to $60.00 and set a “hold” rating on the stock in a research note on Monday, October 9th.
+Finally, JMP Securities lowered their target price on PayPal from $85.00 to $68.00 and set a “market outperform” rating for the company in a research note on Friday, November 3rd.
+One investment analyst has rated the stock with a sell rating, sixteen have given a hold rating and nineteen have given a buy rating to the stock.
+According to MarketBeat.com, the company has an average rating of “Moderate Buy” and an average price target of $76.16.

 PayPal Holdings, Inc operates a technology platform that enables digital payments on behalf of merchants and consumers worldwide.
 The company provides payment solutions under the PayPal, PayPal Credit, Braintree, Venmo, Xoom, PayPal Zettle, Hyperwallet, PayPal Honey, and Paidy names.
 Its payments platform allows consumers to send and receive payments in approximately 200 markets and in approximately 150 currencies, withdraw funds to their bank accounts in 56 currencies, and hold balances in their PayPal accounts in 25 currencies.